Home to a prestigious golf club,

 Dodgson and his wife are a very fortunate couple.
 The only fly in the

-ointment is the absence of a garden, and they are both fond of gardening.
-Still, they are not town dwellers and
+ointment is the absence of a garden, and they are both fond of

-have.
-Mr. Dodgson commenced his
+offices we have.
+Mr. Dodgson

-Keighley where he became Pro Manager in 1946.
+he went to Keighley where he became Pro Manager in 1946.
 He was appointed Assistant Manager at

 Settle in 1948 and Manager at Bentham last year.
 He plays golf in Settle

 and Bentham and has taken up amateur dramatics since going to Bentham.
-Mrs. Dodgson has extended the scope of her household duties
+Mrs. Dodgson has extended the scope of her household

-to include the staff, and makes it her business to supply tea at the
+duties to include the staff, and makes it her business to supply tea at the

 appropriate intervals during the day, a friendly ‘family’ gesture which is